-East-west pedestrian only access paths through the accommodation portion of the site to the waterfront public reserve are maintained via landscaped gardens sited between the 3 northernmost accommodation buildings.
-These pathways act as continuations of Trinity Point Drive and the proposed east-west local street to its south, linking the low density single housing to the west of the site to the lake front.
+East-west pedestrian only access paths through the accommodation portion of the site to the waterfront public reserve are maintained via landscaped gardens sited between all accommodation buildings.
+These pathways act as continuations of Trinity Point Drive and the proposed east-west local street to its south, linking the small lot housing $\vartheta$ single housing to the west of the site to the lake front.